Painted Turtle - Chrysemys picta

 Observations by Season

-Number of times a species has been spotted, identified and logged while visiting nature parks nearby.
+Number of times the species has been spotted, identified and logged while visiting nature parks nearby.

 A species is registered only once / park visit.
 Consult the page animal tracking to learn more about how we determine identifications and log observations in the field.